Last updated 16th April, 2025

 As for individual jobs, the average cost is:

-If you’d like to revitalise your garden, you should consider having your lawn fertilised.
-You could get a one off fertiliser treatment for your lawn for about £40 to £50, while a seasonal lawn fertiliser treatment would cost around £20 to £30 per quarter, whereas full lawn care service costs approximately £80 to £120 a month.
+You could get a one-off fertiliser treatment for your lawn for about £40 to £50, while a seasonal lawn fertiliser treatment would cost around £20 to £30 per quarter, whereas full lawn care service costs approximately £80 to £120 a month.
 This is a great way to fix a lawn that is not as thick as it should be.

-Individual costs for removing a two to four metre hedge - £200
+Individual costs for removing a two to four-metre hedge - £200

 Let’s now take a look at the cost of labour to remove hedges as well as the time frames involved.
 Gardeners tend to charge around £50 to £150 to remove a small hedge or about £200 to £400 to remove a larger hedge of 4+ metres.

-It is likely to take around half a day to a full work day to remove a small hedge, while a larger hedge would take around 1-2 days to remove.
 While most of the work will involve removing the hedge itself, some time will be set aside for waste removal and a clean up once the work is complete.

 There are a wide range of factors involved in shaping the hedge removal cost.
 Let’s take a closer look at some of these key cost factors.

-Of course, the larger the hedge, the higher the labour costs will tend to be (as a result of a longer work time frame).
 Beyond that, the type of hedge could also shape the labour price, given that some hedges could be more challenging to remove than others.
 Particularly significant time factors would be how difficult a hedge stump removal or/and getting rid of its roots turns out to be.

-Another cost factor worth noting is accessibility and the state of the work area.
-This is important since this could in turn impact on the work duration and therefore the cost of labour.
+This is important since this could in turn impact the work duration and therefore the cost of labour.

-Where in the UK you’re based will also play a role in determining the cost of hedge removal.
-Gardeners tend to charge higher prices in places like the southeast of England (London is especially dear) but you’d find lower labour costs in regions such as Scotland, northern England, and Northern Ireland.
+Gardeners tend to charge higher prices in places like the South East of England (London is especially pricy) but you’d find lower labour costs in regions such as Scotland, northern England, and Northern Ireland.

-Before any work can get underway, it’s important that you hire a contractor/company to remove hedges on your property (that is unless you decide to do the work yourself).
 It is best practice to get three or more quotes and to ask for a few references before choosing someone for the job.
 You may also want to consider asking your friends or family for some suggestions.

-On the day of the hedge removal, the first phase will be to dig around the hedge to a suited depth.
-This will depend on how big the actual hedge is.
 While you’d want to use a spade, shovel, fork, as well as a large crowbar device (e.g. shepherd’s bar), a mechanical digger may be necessary.
 This could be the case if it is required to get rid of all of the root matter.

 A mechanical excavator is the best option to remove a hedge by digging down to remove its roots.
 You’ll likely require specialist disposal to get rid of the material that will be dug up (even if most of the soil will be replaced - meaning most of the waste will be vegetable matter and roots).
-In the case of removing a large hedge not only would a small excavator be appropriate but you’d probably need a wood chipping system also.

 At the end, you’ll want to fill burrows and troughs with soil.
 You may wish to lay new turf also.
 This will depend on how the ground should be finished.